lyledodgegh/lyledodgegh/README.md

 2024 - CURRENT - *Healthcare System*

-- Azure Cloud Foundations co-lead for client migrating from on premises to Azure for Epic and non-Epic workloads
+- Azure Cloud Foundations architect + delivery lead for client migrating from on premises to Azure for Epic and non-Epic workloads

 2023 - CURRENT - *Multiple Global Travel Clients*